 - 201/207 = 97%

-To identify large and conservatively financed companies using brokerage firms' screening tools, here are examples of my selections:
+Here are specifics of brokerage firms’ screening methods to identify large and conservatively financed companies using brokerage firms’ screening tools:

 - “Basic Criteria” > “Market Capitalization” > Select “Large”

 - “Financial Strength” > “Debt to Equity” > Select “No Debt” and “<1” (less than 1)

 - “Basic Company Facts” > “Market Capitalization” > Select “Large” and “Mega-Cap”

 - “Management & Growth” > “Debt to Capital Ratio” > Select “Very Low,” “Low,” and “Medium” or specify a range, such as 0% to 50%

 - “Basic” > “Market Capitalization” > Select “Large Cap”

 - “Valuation” > “Debt to Capital” > Select “0-25%” and “25-50%”

 Again, after you’ve located stocks using these screens, you can then evaluate individual stocks to identify prominent companies and compare them to their peers.